SAP-samples/teched2022-IN264/exercises/ex1/README.md

 **Congratulations**!
 With the successful execution of this exercise we can now go further with the SAP Task Center integration by setting up the Launchpad service to access the SAP Task Center application.

-## Exercise 1.3 Integrate the SAP Task Center service into SAP BTP Launchpad
+## Exercise 1.3 Integrate the SAP Task Center service into SAP BTP Launchpad service

-In the upcoming exercise we will add the SAP Task Center apps to your BTP Launchpad, you can find [here](https://help.sap.com/docs/TASK_CENTER/08cbda59b4954e93abb2ec85f1db399d/3a499676e7ae4282af84092f778e3737.html#procedure) also the official SAP Help documentation for more details.
+In the upcoming exercise we will add the SAP Task Center apps to your SAP BTP Launchpad, you can find [here](https://help.sap.com/docs/TASK_CENTER/08cbda59b4954e93abb2ec85f1db399d/3a499676e7ae4282af84092f778e3737.html#procedure) also the official SAP Help documentation for more details.

-1. To get started select from the BTP cockpit again the **Instances and Subscriptions** entry from the BTP navigation, by clicking the icon you will enter the site manager to configure the launchpad service:
+1. To get started select from the SAP BTP cockpit, got to the **Instances and Subscriptions** entry from the BTP navigation, by clicking the icon you will enter the site manager to configure the SAP Launchpad service:

 <br>![](/exercises/ex1/images/lp_site_manager_access.png)